-God's children may look no different on the outside than others do, but God has given them something inside, something spiritual, that makes them different from others and special to Him.
-John Ritenbaugh explains that this specialness obligates us to be faithful.
+God's children look no different on the outside, but God has given them something inside, something spiritual, that makes them special to Him.